 Getting braces is an exciting step toward straightening your teeth and giving you the smile you’ve always wanted.
-Braces are one of the most common treatments that we provide at Reddick Orthodontics.
+Braces are one of the most common treatments that we provide at Melbourne Orthodontics.

 1. Referral & Consultation

 Your dentist might refer you to us if you would benefit from getting braces.
 If you don’t have a referral, no worries.
 A referral is not required for the process.

 At your first visit, Dr. Reddick will examine your teeth and X-rays if we have them.
 Every patient is different, so your treatment plan may vary from everyone else’s.
 A plan will be created based on whether you have an overbite, underbite, crowding, spaces between teeth, or other issues that can be corrected with braces.
 This plan will be thoroughly explained prior to starting treatment.

 The appointment in which you first receive your braces is a lengthy one.
 It starts with cleaning the teeth because cleaner surfaces allow for a better bond of the adhesive or “tooth glue”.
 Then, your orthodontist or orthodontic assistant conditions the surface of the teeth so they’ll be ready to receive the brackets.
 This process usually takes about 10-15 minutes

 Once the teeth are ready, the orthodontist works tooth-by-tooth to position and cement the brackets in place.
 The placement of the brackets will have been pre-determined by the doctor during the planning stage.